sustainability-zhaw/keyword-webhook/README.md

 # keyword-webhook

 A GitHub Webhook Handler to update the keywords used by the indexer.

 This is a compagnion service for the [keywords-repo](https://github.com/sustainability-zhaw/keywords).

 The service is installed as a webhook next to the dashboard.
+The webhook api must not get secured by authomator, because the this endpoint will run without user interaction.

-- The service currently needs a Github.com Token for accessing the repository data.
+- The service needs both a Github.com Token and a shared secret string for interacting with github.
 - The serivce will listen to a particular branch and subfolder to determine the correct EXCEL files.
-- The service will import the 16 keyword lists on initial startup (or relaunch). **This will cause a temporary loss of index stats, whenever the webhook is restarted!**
+- The service will import the 16 keyword lists on initial startup (or relaunch). **This will cause a temporary loss of index stats, whenever the webhook is restarted!** If you are relaxed and don't need the keywords to be injected immediately, use the `relax` option.

 The serivce responds to `Ping` and `Push` requests and ignores anything else.